ancow/LearnAI-KnowledgeMiningBootcamp/labs/lab-azure-search.md

 + You can change the target Index
 + You can schedule your Indexer again
 + You can check "Advanced Options".
 Click this option to see:
   + Base-64 Encode Keys.
-This is the algorithm used encrypt the data of your index key.
-It is the default option of the Index creation and this encryption avoids a typical problem of the metadata_storage_path, our recommended field for the documents key, as mentioned in the previous step.
+This is the algorithm used to encode the data of your index key.
+It is the default option of the Index creation and this encoding avoids a typical problem of the metadata_storage_path, our recommended field for the documents key, as mentioned in the previous step.
 The storage path will have characters like "/" that are not allowed in a key.
 That's a **paradox**, we "have to use" metadata_storage_path but typically it has invalid characters.
-The Base-64 encryption fixes this problem.
+The Base-64 encoding fixes this problem.
 It also means that the data within the Azure Search Index is protected and your app needs to decrypt it to read in "human format".
   + You will also see options for max errors per execution, items per execution, execution size and so on.
   + Note that you can change the "Data to extract" and the "Parsing mode" options.